Fabo011/aws-solution-architect-helper/12_Monitoring/monitoring.md

 <b>CloudTrail: </b>Use CloudTrail to track and audit API activity of everything in your AWS account (creation of EC2 Instance, deletion of Container etc.) to maintain accountability, governance, and compliance.

 <b>Config: </b>Use AWS Config for continuous configuration monitoring and assessment of resource compliance to enforce desired configurations and detect changes.
 Use it like a unit test for your configurations.

-<b>CloudFormation: </b>Use AWS CloudFormation to provision and manage infrastructure as code, ensuring consistent and repeatable deployments of resources and applications.